 Annette Obrestad in Action: 5 of Her Top Moments

 Obrestad is, obviously, not a timid player.
 After all, who else would have the guts to play virtually an entire tournament blind?

-Here are seven hands that demonstrate her incredible ability to play position, read her opponents, make some spectacular lay-downs, and demonstrate some truly impressive aggression.
+Here are five hands that demonstrate her incredible ability to play position, read her opponents, make some spectacular lay-downs, and demonstrate some truly impressive aggression.